MetPX/sarracenia/doc/sr_poll.1.rst

 - **on_html_page <script>        (default: html_page)**

-The **on_line** plugin gives scripts that can read each line of an 'ls' on the polled site, to interpret it further.  return True, if the line should be further processed, or False to reject it.
-By default, there is a line_mode plugin included with the package which implements the comparison of file permission on the remote server against the **chmod** mask.
+The **on_line** plugin gives scripts that can read each line of an 'ls' on the polled site, to interpret it further.
+It returns True if the line should be further processed, or False to reject it.
+By default, there is a line_mode plugin included with the package which implements the comparison of file permissions on the remote server against the **chmod** mask.
 The program assumes that the very last word of the ls line is the filename.
-This might not be the case if filenames might contains spaces.
+This might not be the case if filenames contain spaces.
 For this purpose, the option **ls_file_index** can be used to set the first word where the filename starts.

 If the poll fetches using the http protocol, the 'ls' like entries must be derived from an html page.
-The default plugin **html_page** provided with the package, gives an idea how to parse such a page into a python directory managable by **sr_poll**.
+The default plugin **html_page** provided with the package, gives an idea of how to parse such a page into a python directory manageable by **sr_poll**.

 A do_nothing.py script for **on_post** could be: